ELENA-LANG/tutorials/Embedded/README.md

 That's all for this tutorial.
 Feel free to ask any questions if something is not clear.

 *Just a side note, though using one framework inside another one it is not always a good idea, in this tutorial I show this possibility mostly for an educational purpose.
-ELENAVM consists only from one dll, plus compiled libraries.
+ELENAVM only consists of one dynamic library, plus compiled ELENA libraries.
 And in modern computers there is enough memory for them both to coexist inside one application.
 But of course it is far from ideal solution for any practical reason.*